-The textiles industry is one of the most important sectors of the Tunisian economy, contributing by about 23% of industrial exports and employing more than 174 thousand persons (Gaaloul, 2022, p.
+The textile and apparel industry is one of the most important sectors in the Tunisian economy, contributing by about 23 percent of industrial exports and employing more than 174 thousand individuals (Gaaloul, 2022, p.
 11).
-As Table 2 reveals, the industry was responsible for more than 32% of the value added of the manufacturing sector in Tunisia in 2001-2005, although this figure has continuously fallen through time and was in 2015-2020 lower by about 45% of the stated figure.
-The sector is also one of the major sectors where MNCs are active, where the sector is strongly connected to global (and especially European) supply chains.
-Despite the active presence of European FDI in this manufacturing sector, Tunisia's engagement in the EU value chain is mainly focusing on low value added assembly activities (Nucifora et al., 2015).
+As Table 2 and Figure 2 reveal, the industry was responsible for more than 32 percent of the value-added of the manufacturing sector in Tunisia in 2001-05, although this figure has continuously fallen through time and was lower by about 45 percent of the stated figure in 2015-20.
+The sector is also one of the major sectors where MNCs are active, and it is strongly connected to global (and especially European) supply chains.
+It is estimated that about 50 percent of the sector is fully or partially owned by MNCs, mainly from the EU.
+Furthermore, most of the exports of the industry flow to the EU, especially France and Italy (Grumiller et al., 2018).